KeiferC/CyberFundamentals/week1/notes-01-networking.md

 __Attribution__: the action of regarding something as being caused by a person or a thing

-### Tradtional Warfare - How Do you Attribute an Act of War?
+### Traditional Warfare - How Do you Attribute an Act of War?
 - Uniform of attackers
 - Types of weapons used by attackers
 - Direction of strike